nitesh5695smilebots/classroom-/Readme.md

 1. User login for student and class teacher.

-- A student can see only his assignments and announcements.(use permissions and authentication)
+-  Student can see only his assignments and announcements.(use permissions and authentication)
-- A class teacher can create class and add students in that class.
+-  Class teacher can create class and add students in that class.

 2. Assignment

-- A teacher can Create, Delete and Get all assignments that are assigned by him.
+- Teacher can Create, Delete and Get all assignments that are assigned by him.
 - If a teacher add assignment in a class then it must be accessible for all students of same class.
-- students can solve assignement and upload that in pdf/jpg format.
+- Students can solve assignement and upload that in pdf/jpg format.
 - Teacher can check assignment and mark them as completed.

 3. Announcements <br>